rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 - VMs from virtualization clusters
 - Bare-metal servers

-The table below lists the [Kubernetes roles]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/#kubernetes-cluster-node-components) you'll assign to each host, although you won't enable these roles until further along in the configuration process—we're just informing you of each node's purpose.
-The first node, a Linux host, is primarily responsible for managing the Kubernetes control plane, although, in this use case, we’re installing all three roles on this node.
+The table below lists the [Kubernetes roles]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/#kubernetes-cluster-node-components) you'll assign to each host.
+The roles will be enabled later on in the configuration process.
+The first node, a Linux host, is primarily responsible for managing the Kubernetes control plane.
+In this guide, we will be installing all three roles on this node.
 The second node is also a Linux worker, which is responsible for running a DNS server, Ingress controller, Metrics server and Rancher Cluster agent.
-Finally, the third node is the Windows worker, which will run your Windows applications.
+The third node, a Windows worker, will run your Windows containers.

 Node    | Operating System | Future Cluster Role(s)
 --------|------------------|------